Howling Trains and Barking Dogs

-Howling Trains and Barking Dogs is the ninth and final album by Cindy Bullens, released in 2010 on Blue Rose Records.
-It was produced by Bullens herself.
-This is her last album before the surgery and transition.
+Howling Trains and Barking Dogs is the ninth album by Cidny Bullens, released in 2010 on Blue Rose Records.
+It was produced by Bullens himself.

+AllMusic stated in its review of the album, "Some country creeps into the equation, but it's mostly a steady stream of 4/4 beats and attitude that drives his solid, soulful voice and electric and acoustic guitars, mandolin, or harmonica."